CSkicko/ReadMe-Generator/README.md

 ## Installation
 ```
-Run the following commands on the command line to install the package:
--
+Not Applicable
 ```

 ## Usage
+Not Available

 ## Collaborators
-The following personnel have contributed to the production of this project:
--
+No other collaborators

 ## Contribution Guidelines
+Not Applicable

 ## Tests
+Not Applicable

 ## Questions
-Should you have any questions, please contact me via [GitHub](https://github.com/) or by email at
+Should you have any questions, please contact me via GitHub or by email